 This past week Sydney Airport reopened Shep’s Mound in honour of plane spotter Bruce C. Shepherd.
 With 2 raised platforms, a parking area and lots of grass to watch planes from this new spot is an amazing upgrade on the old version which was a dirt area with some hills that made for fun 4WDing in the car.

 For more information on great locations to plane spot in Sydney, head over to my Sydney Plane Spotting Guide.
+You might also want to check out my Shep’s Mound Walkaround Video.

 The view here will not disappoint with planes taking off and landing on RWY34L16R and taxiing past every few minutes.